 About the Studio

 Located in Albuquerque, The Well-Balanced Violin Studio offers Suzuki Early Childhood Education (SECE) classes, Suzuki Violin Lessons, and other customized violin lessons for students ages 0-18.

 The studio's mission is to develop each student’s highest individual potential of instrumental playing, musicianship, and character.
 Every child can play the violin, and our aim is that every student can play the violin free from tension.

 Our goal is two-fold: to cultivate a life-long love of music in each student, and provide the life-long ability for each student to play the violin without pain or injury.

 The Suzuki Method is a natural and step by step approach to music education.
 The method was developed more than fifty years ago by Japanese violinist and philosopher, Dr. Shinichi Suzuki, after he realized that children all over the world learned to speak their native language from their mothers with ease.
-This ordinary process occurs thousands of times throughout the world every minute, and extraordinarily demonstrates the learning potential in all children.
+This ordinary process occurs thousands of times throughout the world every minute, and demonstrates the extraordinary learning potential in all children.
 From his discoveries, Dr. Suzuki developed the mother-tongue approach to teaching the violin, based on the way children learn their native language from their mother.